 Quite honestly, I was amazed that the “bacteria” thing hadn’t been a basic starting point in the masses of research I’d read.

 I wondered about bacteria and vitamin B12 and wondered if my B12 deficiency was connected to the fact I’d been sick a lot as a child: pneumonia and appendicitis attacks at the same time, repeatedly.

-Finally, a day came, months later, when I was pretty well.
+Finally, a day came, months later, when I was well.
 A date was set for an appendectomy.
-The surgery went well.
-That night, however, a nurse who checked on me found my bed soaked with blood.
-I had to be rushed back to surgery, and was given vitamin K. Apparently I was too low on vitamin K for my blood to clot.
+Surgery went well.
+That night, however, a nurse found my bed soaked with blood.
+I had to be rushed to surgery, and given vitamin K. Apparently I was too low on vitamin K for my blood to clot.

 Years later when I had my tonsils out, same thing: lots of bleeding.